Tax Reporting Statement

 1099-B — Proceeds from Broker and Barter Exchange Transactions

-Form 1099-B lists all proceeds from the sale or other disposition of stocks, bonds, mutual funds; subscription rights expiring with a cash equivalent, taxable tenders and mergers; and short sales if opened no earlier than 2011 and closed in 2013.
-We report all transactions on a trade-date basis and they are the net amount after commissions.
+Form 1099-B lists all proceeds from the sale or other disposition of stocks, bonds, mutual funds; subscription rights expiring with a cash equivalent, taxable tenders and mergers; and short sales if opened no earlier than 2011 and closed in 2014.
+Additionally, the proceeds of all covered option contracts purchased after 12/31/2013 will be listed on Form 1099-B. We report all transactions on a trade-date basis and they are the net amount after commissions.
 The cost basis reported reflects certain adjustments, if applicable.
 You may be required to make additional adjustments to properly calculate your taxable gain/loss.
 We are required to report most 1099-B information to you and the IRS.

 To complete your federal income tax return, you are required to provide the cost basis for shares you sold in the past year in order to determine your realized gain or loss.
 Lower tax rates (20%, 15%, or, for those taxpayers in the two lowest tax brackets, 0%) apply to any long-term capital gains realized on the sale or redemption of securities (including the exchange of mutual fund shares).
 In general, customers must report the information from Form 1099-B by completing Form 8949 (PDF) and/or Form 1040, Schedule D (PDF).